GENI-NSF/geni-tools/README-omni.txt

   Slice name could be a full URN, but is usually just the slice name portion.
   Note that PLC Web UI lists slices as <site name>_<slice name> (EG bbn_myslice), and we want only the slice name part here.

+  Slice credential is usually retrieved from the Slice Authority.
+But with the --slicecredfile option it is read from that file, if it exists.

   omni_config users section is used to get a set of SSH keys that should be loaded onto the remote node to allow SSH login, if the remote resource and aggregate support this